 On successful completion of the program students will have:

-- Adaptively draw upon and, manage resources, methods, expert practices and technologies required to take a material science project from conception to completion.
+- Adaptively drawn upon and managed resources, methods, expert practices and technologies required to take a material science project from conception to completion.

-- Demonstrable capacity to apply contemporary materials science techniques, tools and resources towards solving a broad range of complex problems with the highest ethical standards responsibly and honestly
+- Demonstrated capacity to apply contemporary materials science techniques, tools and resources towards solving a broad range of complex problems with the highest ethical standards responsibly and honestly.

-- Communicate complex technical and scientific information effectively and professionally in written and/or oral formats to various audiences.
+- Communicated complex technical and scientific information effectively and professionally in written and/or oral formats to various audiences.

-- Demonstrate the epistemic fluency required to work concurrently across different task environments, to collaborate effectively in multi-disciplinary teams.
+- Demonstrated the epistemic fluency required to work concurrently across different task environments, to collaborate effectively in multi-disciplinary teams.

-- Use digital technologies, data and software infrastructures to harness collective knowledge within local and global professional networks to generate and critically evaluate new applications for material science.
+- Used digital technologies, data and software infrastructures to harness collective knowledge within local and global professional networks to generate and critically evaluate new applications for material science.